Lolita Schneiders

-Lolita Schneiders (March 3, 1931- November 12, 2022 (Age 91 years). was an American politician, teacher, and businesswoman who served as a member of the Wisconsin State Assembly.
+Lolita Schneiders (March 3, 1931 – November 12, 2022) was an American politician, teacher, and businesswoman who served as a member of the Wisconsin State Assembly.

 Early life and education

 Born in Chicago, Illinois, Schneiders went to Lourdes High School and Mundelein College in Chicago.
 She then received her bachelor's degree in education from University of Wisconsin–Stevens Point.

 Career

 Schneiders worked as a saleswomen, teacher, and insurance agent in Menomonee Falls, Wisconsin.
 She served in the Wisconsin State Assembly from 1981 until 1997 as a Republican.
 After leaving the Assembly, Schneiders served on the University of Wisconsin–Madison Board of Regents.

 Personal life

 Schneiders and her husband had three children.
 In 2002, Schneiders' daughter was killed in a car accident near Cloverland, Vilas County, Wisconsin.
 Schneiders, who had been driving in the car with her husband and daughter, was injured.
 In 2017, Schneiders' husband, Don, died at the age of 86.

+Lolita Schneiders died on November 12, 2022, at the age of 91.